Reduce the distance dependence of shifted potentials for free energies if possible

 For the long run, I think the difficult question might not necessarily be which form is most accurate - that's mostly relevant for the special case of small molecules in solvent where the runtime is no longer a big concern.
 For the general case where we are also limited by sampling, the question might rather be whether we benefit more from a better interaction format, or ~30% more sampling.

-#2 Updated by Michael Shirts about 6 years ago
+#2 Updated by Michael Shirts over 6 years ago

 Well, yes, that's what I want to reduce the distance dependence of shift longer-term so one doesn't have to use switch to get consistent results with cutoff.
 The D. E. Shaw results were for protein-ligand binding, where it made even more of a difference (though I don't know exactly what parameters they were using - I'll try to get the information from them).

 If one wants quick and dirty calculations to rank molecules, it doesn't matter.
 If one wants reliable results, then switch will be more reliable.
 Whether it's worth the computational cost -- that's probably something users should decide.
 Better yet, we find a way to make it so they don't have to.